 - Daisy Douglas graduated from the Bristol Old Vic Theatre school and worked as an actress alongside her work as a drama facilitator for companies including National Youth Theatre, Mousetrap Theatre Projects and Natural Theatre Company.
 She is now the National Partnership Manager at London based charity Tender Education and Arts, where she sits within the education team working on their pan London delivery of Tender’s drama based healthy relationship projects.
 She also manages Tender’s National Reach through their National Partnership Network.

 - Lucy Eggleston (Treasurer) graduated in 1991 from London University with a BSc in Chemistry.
 Since graduating she has held various technology related roles in several countries and in companies spanning multiple sectors.
 After a brief period out of the private sector, she returned to a role in the financial industry in 2006 as Vice President at Morgan Stanley and is now a People Technology Analyst at easyjet.

-- Nick Gray (Chair) is a Partner in the Dispute Resolution Group in the law firm Slaughter and May.
+- Nick Gray (Chair) is a Governing Body Fellow at Hughes Hall College Cambridge and was previously a Partner in the Dispute Resolution Group in the law firm Slaughter and May.